 - Add the spinach, green parts of the scallions, lemon zest, and juice from half of the lemon to the soup.
 Stir to combine and taste; add salt and pepper to your preference until the soup is very flavorful.

 This soup is dairy free.
-Vegan if vegetable stock is used, gluten free depending on your ingredients.
+Vegan if vegetable stock is used.
 Adjust to your dietary needs!

 Feel free to add more or less veggies, different things you enjoy, etc.

 Farro is NOT gluten free, but this soup is easily made gluten free by subbing the farro for a can of lightly drained white beans.
 YUM.